Section F - Cars and Car Fuel

 Appropriate Percentages

-Appropriate Percentages from 6th April 2020.
+Appropriate Percentages from 6th April 2020

-In the Autumn Budget 2017, the government announced that cars registered from April 2020 will be taxed based on Worldwide harmonised Light vehicles Test Procedure (WLTP) figures.
+In the Autumn Budget 2017, the government announced that cars registered from April 2020 would be taxed based on Worldwide harmonised Light vehicles Test Procedure (WLTP) figures.
 WLTP aims to be more representative of real world driving conditions, compared to the previous test known as the New European Driving Cycle (NEDC).
 As a result, reported emissions are expected to increase which could impact Vehicle Excise Duty and company car tax.

 The Government’s aim to reduce pollution and improve air quality in the UK and encourage people to invest in more environmentally friendly vehicles, has brought about a revision of the Appropriate Percentages used in the Benefit In Kind (BIK) calculations, particularly for Ultra Low Emission Vehicles (ULEVs).